 These are just a few things you can do to tailor messages to customers.
 Depending on your industry, email list size and desired level of interaction, you can create campaigns and customized promotions to build your following and keep customers coming back for more.

 Need help tailoring your email campaigns to your audience?
-Contact the Byers Creative team today.
+Contact us today.